ibm-cloud-docs/ContinuousDelivery/pipeline_composites.md

 ##Updating delivery pipelines in the composite pipeline
 {: #compositepipeline_sync}

-Before you add or update delivery pipelines that are included in a composite pipeline, you must enable automatic synchronization in the composite pipeline.
+You must enable automatic synchronization in the composite pipeline before you can add or change the pipelines that are part of it.

 1. Open the composite pipeline.